By: John Ricco, CAE

 Many people find that the exercises they find tough or boring (anyone up for some ab work?) are the ones they tend to give up on or

 skip altogether.
 Don’t fall into the same trap at work.
 Spend a few minutes at the beginning of each day evaluating what you need to get done versus what you want to get done.
-Make the former your first 02priority for the day.
+Make the former your first priority for the day.
 Practice this for a few weeks and you will be amazed at how much more effective you will be.
 Don’t procrastinate; get the painful stuff out of the way.

 (“Selfie” taken while hiking alone (never a good idea) in the Wasatch mountains (Park City, UT))